-However, while contributions to the DEER signal including artefacts have been described theoretically (Milov and Tsvetkov, 1997; Salikhov and Khairuzhdinov, 2015) and can be fitted almost perfectly (Fabregas-Ibanez et al., 2022), single-frequency pulsed dipolar spectroscopy techniques exhibit a signal decay behaviour that cannot be described through models of coupled spins in a random spin bath as used e.g. for the analytical description of backgrounds in DEER sequences.
+However, while contributions to the DEER signal including artefacts have been described theoretically (Milov and Tsvetkov, 1997; Salikhov and Khairuzhdinov, 2015) and can be fitted almost perfectly (Fabregas-Ibanez et al., 2022), single-frequency pulsed dipolar spectroscopy techniques exhibit a signal decay behaviour that cannot be described through models of coupled spins in a random spin bath as used, for example, for the analytical description of backgrounds in DEER sequences.
 A clear mathematical separation into intramolecular dipolar signal (a.k.a. form factor) and intermolecular contribution to the dipolar signal (a.k.a. background) has so far not been accomplished.
-From the application perspective, the unknown intermolecular background in the dipolar evolution data from SIFTER presents a severe limitation as it hampers reliable distance determination from SIFTER time domain data (Jeschke et al., 2000; Akhmetzyanov et al., 2015; Meyer et al., 2018; Ibáñez and Jeschke, 2020).
+From the application perspective, the unknown intermolecular background in the dipolar evolution data from SIFTER presents a severe limitation as it hampers reliable distance determination from SIFTER time-domain data (Jeschke et al., 2000; Akhmetzyanov et al., 2015; Meyer et al., 2018; Ibáñez and Jeschke, 2020).
 Experimental efforts have been made to reduce the background by exciting a larger fraction of the spectral line through application of frequency-swept pulses in the experiment (Doll and Jeschke, 2016; Schöps et al., 2015).
-In doing so, it has been shown that also information on orientation selection can be made accessible through SIFTER (Doll and Jeschke, 2016; Bowen et al., 2018).
+In doing so, it has been shown that information on orientation selection can also be made accessible through SIFTER (Doll and Jeschke, 2016; Bowen et al., 2018).
 The main approach so far for the SIFTER intermolecular background correction has been based on two heuristic assumptions (Spindler et al., 2017).
-First that the background function can be factorised analogously as in DEER, and second, it has been recognised that the background must contain an additional term, for which similarity in shape has been found to the SIFTER-delay refocused echo sequence trace (SIDRE, see Figure 1(a)) (Spindler et al., 2017).
-Alternatively, the background is fitted with Gaussian or stretched exponential models with the latter having been shown to be more suitable (Breitgoff, 2019).
+First, that the background function can be factorized analogously as in DEER; second, it has been recognized that the background must contain an additional term, for which similarity in shape has been found to the SIFTERdelay refocused echo (SIDRE) sequence trace (see Fig. 1a) (Spindler et al., 2017).
+Alternatively, the background is fitted with Gaussian or stretched exponential models, with the latter having been shown to be more suitable (Breitgoff, 2019).
 Yet, in spite of best efforts, background uncertainty still remains.

 In this work, we derive a theoretical model for the intermolecular background of the SIFTER experiment based on dipolar terms and product operator formalism for the evolution of the spin density operator.
-After the mathematical derivation we go on to compare this model to experimental data on nitroxides and trityls, both as monoradicals and biradicals.
+After the mathematical derivation, we go on to compare this model to experimental data on nitroxides and trityls, both as monoradicals and biradicals.

-65 2 Derivation
+2 Derivation